 Local IP: Enter the IP address of the computer on your local network that you want to allow the incoming service to.
-Alternatively, you can select the device from the drop-down menu.
+Or, select the Computer Name from the drop-down menu.

 Protocol: Select the protocol of the traffic to allow or deny (TCP, UDP, Both, or Other).